- Annual Enrollment Coming Soon!

 Out-of-pocket medical, dental, and vision care expenses including insurance co-pays, deductibles and other expenses not usually covered by the County-sponsored health plan such as: acupuncture, chiropractic, laser eye surgery, etc.

-See IRC Section 213(d) or current IRS publication 502 (PDF), or P&A Group for list of eligible expenses.
+See IRC Section 213(d) or current IRS publication 502 (PDF), or refer to the TASC Eligible Expenses list.

 May be used to pay premiums for long-term care insurance, and COBRA continuation of coverage for participating employee and IRS eligible dependents.